 My professional experience includes working at Special School District as a school social worker in Brentwood, Jennings, Ladue, Normandy, Ritenour, and Riverview Gardens School Districts.
-It is my privilege to work with a diverse range of clients and families from all backgrounds and I strive to provide culturally aware services as the cornerstone of my practice.
+It is my privilege to work with a diverse range of children and families from all backgrounds and I strive to provide culturally aware services as the cornerstone of my practice.
+All are welcome.

 Currently, I am a member of The Miriam School’s Professional Advisory Board.
 From 2009-2013, I served as a commissioner of the Missouri Autism Commission, appointed by Governor Nixon.
 I am a member of the National Association of Social Workers and the Association for Play Therapy.

 Because of my family, I am a reluctant, but now enthusiastic, St. Louis Cardinals fan.
-My favorite players are Stephen Piscotty and The Rally Cat.
+My favorite players are Yadier Molina and The Rally Cat.
 The best part of my work is that I get to witness and support children and families in their bravest moments as they try, do, think, and feel things in new ways, both large and small.